-As deadline passes, no word whether Trump to send lawyer to Wednesday impeachment hearing
+White House says it will not participate in Wednesday's Trump impeachment hearing

 Hearings before the committee, which has responsibility for crafting any formal charges against Trump, are a major step toward possible charges.
 Democratic House Speaker Nancy Pelosi, who will make the final decision, has not yet said whether the Republican president should be impeached.
 But in a letter to supporters last week, she called for him to be held accountable for his actions.

 Trump has denied any wrongdoing, calling the impeachment inquiry a sham.”
-The White House has not yet indicated whether it will take part in the committee proceedings.

-Judiciary Chairman Jerrold Nadler also set a 5 p.m.
-(2200 GMT) Friday deadline for Trump to say whether he would mount a defense at further proceedings expected next week to examine evidence against him.
+Nadler also set a second deadline of 5 p.m.
+(2200 GMT) on Friday for Trump to say whether he or his legal counsel would participate in further proceedings expected next week to examine evidence against him.

 Three investigating panels, led by the House Intelligence Committee, are due to release a formal report this week when lawmakers return on Tuesday from a Thanksgiving recess.
 The report will outline evidence gathered by the Intelligence, Foreign Affairs and Oversight committees.